Crochet Plant Hanger: 5 Stunning Ideas + a Free Pattern

 Skipping the blocking step: Blocking helps your finished crochet plant hanger pattern maintain its shape and drape properly.
 Spray your completed hanger with water, shape it on a flat surface, and let it air dry completely before hanging a plant in it.

-Once your crochet plant hanger pattern is complete, proper installation is essential for safety.
-Here are some best practices:
+Once your hanger is finished, installing it properly is essential for safety.
+A few best practices:

 Check weight limits: A single crochet plant hanger pattern made with worsted cotton yarn can typically hold 5 to 15 pounds, depending on the stitch density and construction.
 Chunky designs hold more weight.
 Always test your hanger with an empty pot before adding soil and plants.